 \begin{rem} If $w=(w_1,w_2)\in (\Z^2)^\ast$ is a lattice width direction of $K$, then $w$ is a primitive dual vector, i.e. $\gcd(w_1,w_2)=1$, and $-w$ is also a lattice width direction of $K$.
 By \cite[Theorem 1.1.]{DMN12} there are at most $8$ different lattice width directions for a planar convex body. \end{rem}

 \begin{lemma} Let $K\subseteq \R^2$ be a convex body, $\pi_1: \R^2\to \R, (x_1,x_2)\mapsto x_1$.\\ Then we have a concave function

 by measuring the length $|\cdot|$ of the vertical line segments.
-In particular, $l_{K,\pi_1}$ attains its maximum on a compact interval, increasing before and decreasing afterwards. \end{lemma} \begin{proof} If we intersect $K$ with a line through two points with an extremal first coordinate, we can decompose the area of $K$ into a convex top between the graph of a concave and a linear function, and a convex bottom between the graph of a linear function and a convex function.
+In particular, $l_{K,\pi_1}$ attains its maximum on a compact interval and is increasing before and decreasing afterwards. \end{lemma} \begin{proof} If we intersect $K$ with a line through two points, one with a minimal and the other with a maximal first coordinate, we can decompose the area of $K$ into a convex top between the graph of a concave and a linear function, and a convex bottom between the graph of a linear function and a convex function.
 So we get the vertical line segment length function by adding two concave functions, and so $l_{K,\pi_1}$ is also concave. \end{proof}

-\begin{rem} Using the Brunn-Minkowski inequality, we can get a similar result for the slice volumes of convex bodies of arbitrary dimension (e.g. \cite[12.2.1]{Mat02}). \end{rem}
+\begin{rem} Using the Brunn-Minkowski inequality, we can get a similar result for the slice volumes of convex bodies of any dimension (e.g. \cite[12.2.1]{Mat02}). \end{rem}

-\begin{defi} Let $K \subseteq \R^2$ be a convex body.\\ We call the midpoint of the compact interval from Lemma \ref{BrunnMinkowski}, in which $K$ has the longest vertical slicing length, the \textit{position of the longest vertical slicing length} and write $\plvsl{K}$ for it. \end{defi}
+\begin{defi} Let $K \subseteq \R^2$ be a convex body.
+We call the midpoint of the compact interval from Lemma \ref{BrunnMinkowski}, in which $K$ has the longest vertical slicing length, the \textit{position of the longest vertical slicing length} and write it as $\plvsl{K}$. \end{defi}

-\begin{rem} A vertical line segment of $K$ is of maximum length if and only if it is an affine diameter of $K$, i.e. there are parallel supporting lines of $K$ at the endpoints of the segments.
-For an overview of affine diameters see \cite{Sol05}, where we can also find this characterization in \cite[3.1.]{Sol05}. \end{rem}
+\begin{rem} A vertical line segment of $K$ is of maximum length if and only if it is an affine diameter of $K$, i.e., there are parallel supporting lines of $K$ at the endpoints of the segment.
+For an overview of affine diameters, see \cite{Sol05}, where we can also find this characterization in \cite[3.1.]{Sol05}. \end{rem}

-\begin{lemma} Let $K\subseteq \R^2$ be a convex body, $w\in (\Z^2)^\ast \setminus \{0\}$ a lattice width direction of $K$ and $\pi_1: \R^2\to \R, (x_1,x_2)\mapsto x_1$.\\ Then there is an affine unimodular transformation $U_{A,b}$, i.e.
+\begin{lemma} Let $K\subseteq \R^2$ be a convex body, $w\in (\Z^2)^\ast \setminus \{0\}$ a lattice width direction of $K$ and $\pi_1: \R^2\to \R, (x_1,x_2)\mapsto x_1$.
+Then there is an affine unimodular transformation $U_{A,b}$, i.e.

 so that the image $U_{A,b}(K)$ has a lattice width direction $wA^{-1}\in \{(-1,0),(1,0)\}$, we have $x_l,x_r\in \R$, $0\leq x_l<1$ with $[x_l,x_r]=\pi_1(U_{A,b}(K))$ and